depsterr/asm-stdlib/documentation/smemset/README.md

 ## error hunting

-Observe that if the amount number is not evenly divisible by the number of bytes the filler is the function will never return.
+If the amount number is not evenly divisible by the size of the filler the function will never return.